About your privacy, and what happens if you subscribe to ARealGreenLife

 Our hosting platform has been designed with a maximum use, no waste of resources mindset.
 Every aspect of our hosting platform is built to be as energy efficient as possible.

-In addition to this, for every amperage we pull from the grid, we invest 3 times that in the form of renewable energy via Bonneville Environmental Foundation."
+In addition to this, for every amperage we pull from the grid, we invest 3 times that in renewable energy."